mhkeller/npm-things/docs/1-getting-started.md

 ![npm init process](../assets/install.gif)

-The install process addded a `node_modules` folder and inside of that, it installed our undscore library.
+The install process added a `node_modules` folder and inside of that, it installed our undscore library.

 **Note:** After installing, any time you see a tree structure displaying module names with their version number, you can breath easy knowing that the installation went smoothly.